BruningLab/warpDOCK/README.md

 **Extracting top poses, logs files and library ligand coordinates**

-The program "ReDocking.py" can be used extract a top specified number of files from results, logs and the ligand library based on the CSV generated by FetchResults.py and copy to a new directory.
+The program "ReDocking" can be used extract a top specified number of files from results, logs and the ligand library based on the CSV generated by "FetchResults" and copy to a new directory.

 ```
-./ReDocking.py
+ReDocking

 options:
   -h, --help            show this help message and exit